Avalanche (1994 film): Premise

 A father (Gross) and his two children (Milligan, Ferguson) take a trip up to a log cabin in the mountains.
 Duncan (Hasselhoff) is a diamonds smuggler who unintentionally crashes his plane causing an avalanche that traps the family inside their cabin.
 He is rescued by the family.
 While they are trying to dig their way out to freedom, he instead aggressively forces them to search for the diamonds he had smuggled from Russia.

 Critical reception

 In his Variety review, critic Tony Scott called Avalanche "a solid thriller", highlighting the "stunning" camerawork, editing and the musical score.
+The Indianapolis News agreed that it was suspenseful; "for all its hokiness, the movie had me on the edge of my seat the whole time.
+That's beecause you never know what's coming next in this thriller".
 However, AllMovie's Bernadette McCallion was less enthusiastic and only gave the film 2 out of 5 stars.